Mexico at the Olympics

 Mexico first participated at the Olympic Games in 1900 and has sent athletes to compete in every Summer Olympic Games since 1924.
-Mexico has also participated in several Winter Olympic Games since 1928, though has never medaled in the Winter Olympics.
+Mexico has also participated in several Winter Olympic Games since 1928, though has not yet won any medals in the Winter Olympics.

-Mexican athletes have won a total of 73 medals with diving as the top medal-producing sport.
+Mexican athletes have won a total of 77 medals, with diving as the top medal-producing sport.

 The National Olympic Committee for Mexico is the Mexican Olympic Committee and was created in 1923.

-Mexico did not win any medals at the Winter Olympics.

 Hosted Games

 Mexico was the first Latin American nation to host the Olympic Games on one occasion.